Skip to main content

 1. FHA loans

 To offset the risk that borrowers with low credit scores can bring, FHA loans require a mortgage insurance premium (MIP).
-The upfront MIP is 1.75% of the loan amount, while the annual MIP is between 0.45% and 1.05% of the average remaining mortgage balance and is usually included with your monthly mortgage payment.
+The upfront MIP is 1.75% of the base loan amount and can paid in cash or financed into your now loan, while the annual MIP is between 0.15% and 0.75% of the average remaining mortgage balance and is included with your monthly mortgage payment.
 Contact your Home Lending Advisor for current information.

 2. VA loans

-If you're an active, detached, retired and/or disabled member of the military, including the National Guard or Reserves, you could qualify for a U.S. Department of Veterans Affairs (VA).
-VA loans generally don't require a down payment.
-You typically need a credit score in the fair range to qualify
+If you're an active duty servicemember, retired veteran and/or member of the National Guard or Reserve, you could qualify for a U.S. Department of Veterans Affairs (VA) loan offered by a VA approved Lender.
+VA loans generally don't require a down payment and provide loan options with no minimum credit score requirements.
+Approved VA Lenders may set more restrictive credit score requirements, contact your Home Lending Advisor for current information.

 Like FHA loans, VA loans come with additional fees.
-Most borrowers have to pay a one-time funding fee between 1.4% and 3.6% of the loan amount.
+Most borrowers have to pay a one-time funding fee between 1.25% and 3.30% of the loan amount.
 Check with your HLA for current information.
 Borrowers who make larger down payments and who are applying for their first VA loan typically pay the lowest funding fees.
+However, VA loans do not require a monthly Mortgage Insurance payment.

 3. Grant programs